FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

     }
     ```

-2. Drag the MQTT Sparkplug Device node onto the canvas.
+2. Drag the mqtt sparkplug device node onto the canvas.
-3. Double-click the MQTT Sparkplug Device node to open the configuration panel.
+3. Double-click the mqtt sparkplug device node to open the configuration panel.
 Add the metric names that you will be sending by clicking the bottom-left "Add" button.
 Ensure that the names match the metric names in the payload you are sending and specify the data types for each metric.

 ![Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics](./images/mqtt-sparkplug-device-node.png "Screenshot showing the Sparkplug Device node configuration and the 'Add' button for defining metrics")
 _Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics_

 4. Switch to the Advanced tab by clicking the "Advanced" option at the top-right.

-5. Enable the Send Birth Immediately option.
+5. Enable the "Send Birth Immediately" option.
 This ensures that a Birth message (DBIRTH) is sent immediately upon deployment and connection to the MQTT broker.
 Note that enabling this option will send the DBIRTH message when the device node connects, but an NBIRTH message will always be sent regardless of this setting.

 ![Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics](./images/mqtt-spark-device-advance.png "Screenshot showing the Sparkplug Device node configuration and the 'Add' button for defining metrics")
 _Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics_

 6. Optionally, enable Store Forward when not connected if you want to ensure that messages are stored and sent once the connection is re-established.
-7. Connect the Inject node's output to the MQTT Sparkplug Device node's input.
+7. Connect the inject node's output to the mqtt sparkplug device node's input.
-8. Deploy the flow by clicking the top-right **Deploy** button.
+8. Deploy the flow by clicking the top-right "Deploy" button.

-Once you deploy the flow and all devices connect to the MQTT broker, the system automatically sends an NBIRTH message, indicating that the node ( group of devices) is online and ready to communicate.
-If the **Send Birth Immediately option** is enabled, the system will also send a `DBIRTH` message as soon as each device within the node connects, signaling that the device is ready for data transmission.
+Once you deploy the flow and all devices connect to the MQTT broker, the system automatically sends an `NBIRTH` message, indicating that the node ( group of devices) is online and ready to communicate.
+If the "Send Birth Immediately option" is enabled, the system will also send a `DBIRTH` message as soon as each device within the node connects, signaling that the device is ready for data transmission.

 {% renderFlow %}
 [{"id":"f2864f2b830e3590","type":"mqtt sparkplug device","z":"239c9025714089d3","name":"Machine1","metrics":{"sensor/temperature":{"dataType":"Float","name":"sensor/temperature"},"sensor/humidity":{"dataType":"Float","name":"sensor/humidity"}},"broker":"0d831bd9ba588536","birthImmediately":true,"bufferDevice":false,"x":380,"y":320,"wires":[["3dfc9b74f5e36bec"]]},{"id":"90cc413f58871fc1","type":"inject","z":"239c9025714089d3","name":"Send Metrics","props":[{"p":"payload"},{"p":"topic","vt":"str"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"{    \"metrics\": [        {            \"name\": \"sensor/temperature\",            \"value\": $random()*100        },        {            \"name\": \"sensor/humidity\",            \"value\": $random()*100        }    ]}","payloadType":"jsonata","x":130,"y":320,"wires":[["f2864f2b830e3590"]]},{"id":"3dfc9b74f5e36bec","type":"debug","z":"239c9025714089d3","name":"","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"payload","targetType":"msg","statusVal":"","statusType":"auto","x":650,"y":320,"wires":[]},{"id":"0d831bd9ba588536","type":"mqtt-sparkplug-broker","name":"Local Host","deviceGroup":"My Devices","eonName":"Node-Red","broker":"localhost","port":"1883","tls":"","clientid":"","usetls":false,"protocolVersion":"4","keepalive":"60","cleansession":true,"enableStoreForward":false,"compressAlgorithm":"","aliasMetrics":true,"manualEoNBirth":false,"primaryScada":""}]